MicrosoftDocs/power-automate-docs/articles/desktop-flows/configure-desktop-flow-logs.md

 > [!IMPORTANT]
 >
-> - This feature is only applicable to desktop flows that are launched from cloud flow and isn't available yet for local attended runs from Power Automate desktop.
+> - This feature is only applicable to desktop flows that are launched from a cloud flow and isn't available yet for local attended runs from Power Automate desktop.
-> - While desktop flow logs configurability is now generally available, certain configurations marked with "Preview" such as Logs V2 action log type are still in preview and made available before an official release so that customers can get early access and provide feedback.
+> - While desktop flow logs configuration is now generally available, certain configurations labeled as "Preview" such as the Logs V2 action log type are still in preview and made available before an official release so that customers can get early access and provide feedback.
+Preview features aren’t meant for production use and might have restricted functionality.

 The **Activation status of run action logs** setting defines when desktop flow run action logs should be captured and even allows you to turn them off completely.